-- Christmas music playing through the house and my car all day long.
+- Christmas music that we fondly remember from our childhoods playing through the house and cars all day long.

 - Candles lit in the late afternoon and early evening while I prepare dinner.

-- A day of Christmas shopping in a bustling city and coming home exhausted to the twinkling tree and a house filled with Christmas music and lit by candles is pure Christmas joy.
+- A day filled with Christmas shopping in a bustling city and coming home exhausted to the twinkling tree and a house filled with Christmas music and lit by candles is pure Christmas joy.

-This year I am refining my list even more.
+This year I am refining my joy list even more.
 I am giving myself permission to do something I have been wanting to do for the last few years.
-Last year I wasn’t quite ready, but this year I am going for it.
+Not placing any ornaments on the tree.

 2. Make a List and Check it Twice

-Try this, it truly will help you to focus on what is important.
 Make a list of items that make Christmas feel special for you.
-It doesn’t have to look like my list at all as you and your family have your own holiday traditions that are important to you.
+It doesn’t have to look like my list at all as you and your family have your own special holiday traditions that are important to you.

 3. Pass on Holiday Traditions That No Longer Hold Meaning

-Stop and think, do I really need this item or need to attend an event to make it feel like Christmas?
-If the answer is no, then there is no need to use the item or schedule it on your calendar this year.
+Stop and think, do I really need this decorative item or need to attend an event to make it feel like Christmas?
+If the answer is no, then there is no need to use the item or schedule the event on your calendar this year.